 Department and Faculty

-The Department of Orthopedic Surgery at Mayo Clinic's campus in Arizona treats between 7,000 and 10,000 patients annually.
+The Department of Orthopedic Surgery at Mayo Clinic's campus in Arizona treats between 7,000 and 10,000 patients each year.
 Treatments include:

 - Bone and joint infections

 - Foot and ankle surgery

 - Total joint replacement of the hip and knee

 - Total knee arthroplasty

 The Adult Reconstructive Surgery Fellowship focuses on treatment of the hip and knee.
 At Mayo Clinic's campus in Arizona, the Department of Orthopedic Surgery performs nearly 1,000 orthopedic surgical procedures each year involving the hip and knee.

 The department includes nine orthopedic specialists.
 Four have subspecialty training in adult reconstructive surgery involving knee and hip injuries, including complete hip replacements.
 During training, you are supervised by these specialists.

 In addition to caring for patients in clinical practice, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
 Many of our faculty members have published and lectured extensively and are highly regarded in their fields.

 You have direct access to these individuals throughout your training in the Adult Reconstructive Surgery Fellowship, giving you the opportunity to learn from experienced Mayo Clinic orthopedic surgeons.